Ebene-zer/QualitySoft-WMS/README.md

 6. Begin adding Products, then Customers, then create Invoices.

 ### Portable vs Installed
-- Portable: Delete the folder to remove (retain `wholesale.db` if you want your data).
+- Portable: Delete the folder to remove (retain your data in `Documents/tradia/data/wholesale.db` unless you overrode the location).
 - Installed: Use Windows “Add or Remove Programs”.

 ---